digineo/texd/README.md

 Please note that filenames will be normalized, and files pointing outside the root directory will be discarded entirely (i.e. `../input.tex` is NOT a valid file name).

-You can send multiple files (even in subdirectories) as well:
+You can send multiple files (even in sub directories) as well:

 ```console
 $ curl -X POST \